rehanvipin/work/content/java/build_tools.md

 You can see which class files and source files it loads by passing the `-verbose` option.
 The command doesn't just compile the `.java` file you have specified, it would compile any other `.java` files that your file uses and don't yet have corresponding `.class` files.

+## History of build tools
+* `javac` and `java`, the only things you really need
+* `make` to reduce the commands you need to write
+* `ant`, as a platform-independent alternative, and was customized to work better with java (e.g., compiling multiple source files at once, rather than one at a time, as each dependency is found. scanning folders for java files, rather than having to add them one by one as new files are added.). `ivy` was developed to do dependency management for it.
+* `maven`, which added many conventions over configurations, and plugins to make config files smaller, and makes them uniform. still in XML.
+* `gradle`, which brought a DSL to do things programatically

 ## Third party dependencies
 Where are these located?
 Nowadays, most of them are hoste in maven-central (sort of like npm).